ding05/gnn_cnn_ocean_temp_forecasting/README.md

-# Graph Neural Network and Convolutional Neural Network for Marine Heatwave Forecasting Exploratory Experiments
+# Graph Neural Network and Convolutional Neural Network for Marine Heatwave Forecasting

 The project is machine learning for seasonal marine heatwave forecasts.
 These notebooks are used in the exploratory stage.